openequella/openEQUELLA-blackboard-integration/README.md

 The jar is placed in (cloned repo)/oeqPrimaryWS/build/libs/

-## Building the LTI link mirgation tool
+## Building the LTI link migration tool
 ```bash
 ~$ ./gradlew :oeqLinkMigrationLTI:clean :oeqLinkMigrationLTI:buildLinkMigration
 ```
-The jar is placed in (cloned repo)/oeqLinkMirgationLTI/build/libs/
+The jar is placed in (cloned repo)/oeqLinkMigrationLTI/build/libs/

 ## Building the audit building block
 For now, this is just a skeleton building block for testing.